Prplevamp20/NeurocareAIM-Admin/README.md

 # NeurocareAIM-Admin
-A web-based admin dashboard for the neurology department of Hospital, designed for efficient patient and staff management.
+A web-based admin dashboard for a specific department of Hospital, designed for efficient patient and staff management.